intel-analytics/BigDL-2.x/docs/docs/APIGuide/Models/recommendation.md

 ---
 ## Session Recommender
-Session Recommender[Hidasi, 2015](https://arxiv.org/pdf/1511.06939.pdf) uses an RNN-based approach for session-based recommendations.
-The model is enhanced in NetEase [Wu, 2016](https://ieeexplore.ieee.org/document/7498326) by adding multiple layers to model users' purchase history.
+Session Recommender ([Hidasi, 2015](https://arxiv.org/pdf/1511.06939.pdf)) uses an RNN-based approach for session-based recommendations.
+The model is enhanced in NetEase ([Wu, 2016](https://ieeexplore.ieee.org/document/7498326)) by adding multiple layers to model users' purchase history.
 In Analytics Zoo, `includeHistory`(Boolean) is provided for users to build a `SessionRecommender` model with or without history.

 After training the model, users can use the model to [do prediction and recommendation](#prediction-and-recommendation).